pierwill/OpenChicago/guide/italics.rst

    .. ; and also (as a rule) single sen- tences or brief passages not of sufficient length to call for reduced type (see 85)

+   However, see next rule.

+#.
+Do not italicize CJKV (Chinese, Japanese, Korean, Vietnamese) characters.

+     云输入

 #.
 Titles of publications, books.

      *The Design of the UNIX Operating System* by Maurice Bach; *Learning Python* by Mark Lutz